 Major tree species collections

-The World Agroforestry Center (ICRAF) maintains a seed genebank at its headquarters in Nairobi, Kenya that conserves a wide diversity of tree species used in agroforestry systems to ensure their long-term availability.
+World Agroforestry (ICRAF) maintains a seed genebank at its headquarters in Nairobi, Kenya that conserves a wide diversity of tree species used in agroforestry systems to ensure their long-term availability.
 The genebank currently holds 5,393 accessions representing about 190 tree species used in agroforestry systems.
 This collection was acquired through donations from various institutes such as Oxford Forestry Institute, and germplasm collection missions conducted jointly with national agricultural research systems (NARS), universities and international institutes in species natural distribution range.
 The genebank has a laboratory for conducting seed research, a short-term holding facility for drying maintained at 15°C and 40–45% RH, and medium-term storage at 4°C and 40–45% RH that holds the active collection.
 For long-term conservation and safety duplication, ICRAF partners with the Millennium Seed Bank at Kew in the United Kingdom, and the Kunming Institute of Botany genebank in China.
 The ICRAF genebank also has over 700 accessions representing 165 tree species held at the Svalbard Global Seed Vault in Norway.

-Matieral for this report has been sourced from ICRAF Agroforestry Tree Genetic Resources Strategy 2013-2017
+Material for this report has been sourced from ICRAF Agroforestry Tree Genetic Resources Strategy 2013-2017